 About us

-E-DLD was co-founded by three academics: Dr Michelle St Clair, Dr Jenny Gibson and Professor Nicola Botting.
+E-DLD was co-founded by three academics: Dr Michelle St Clair, Professor Jenny Gibson and Professor Nicola Botting.
 We have been researching language difficulties for many years.
 Each of us has faced stumbling blocks when carrying out research into DLD.

 Low public awareness of DLD makes it hard to invite people to take part in research.